TAC Recruitment - Privacy Collection Statement

 • Licencing checks (such as ASIC checks, APRA checks & directorship records)

-The findings /results of the background checks are compiled by CVCheck and sent to the TAC.
+The findings /results of the Background checks are compiled by CVCheck and sent to the TAC.
 The TAC then uses these findings as a part of the recruitment process.

 What personal information is collected about you?

-In order to conduct the background checks, CVCheck will need to collect your name, contact details, date and place of birth, gender, current and previous residential addresses, and identify information (such as copies of your driver’s licence, birth certificate or passport).
+In order to conduct the background checks, CVCheck will need to collect your name, contact details, date and place of birth, gender, current and previous residential addresses, and identifying information (such as copies of your driver’s licence, birth certificate or passport).
 The results of the checks may contain sensitive information including your criminal record history, information about your country of origin or ethnicity, and financial information.

 Disclosure of your personal information

-CVCheck only discloses your personal information to organisations that are directly relevant to conducting the background checks.
+CVCheck only discloses your personal information to organisations that are directly relevant to conducting background checks.
 These include law enforcement organisations (such as ACIC or the Australian Federal Police), government agencies to verify your identity (e.g. Births Registry for birth certificates), and other agencies and organisations relevant to credit checking and financial verifications (e.g. ASIC) For more information about how CVCheck collects, shares and retains your information, see CVChecks collection notice.

 The results of the background checks will be provided by CVCheck to the TAC.